Lactose intolerance is when someone has difficulty absorbing and digesting lactose, a type of sugar found in milk.

-Symptoms of lactose intolerance are similar to that of coeliac disease and include:
+Symptoms of lactose intolerance are similar to that of coeliac disease and can include:

 - stomach pain and/or cramps